testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

    - **Collection id**: Enter "transactions".
    - **Partition key**: Enter "/ipCountryCode".
    - **Throughput**: Enter 15000.

-   > The /ipCountryCode partition was selected because the data will most likely include this value, and it allows us to partition by location from which the transaction originated.
+   >**Note**: The /ipCountryCode partition was selected because the data will most likely include this value, and it allows us to partition by location from which the transaction originated.
 This field also contains a wide range of values, which is preferable for partitions.

    ![The Add Collection blade is displayed, with the previously mentioned settings entered into the appropriate fields.](media/cosmos-db-add-collection-blade.png 'Add Collection blade')